cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Nsecret: The length in bytes of a KEM shared secret produced by the algorithm
 * Nenc: The length in bytes of an encoded encapsulated key produced by the algorithm
 * Npk: The length in bytes of an encoded public key for the algorithm
-* Nsk: The length in bytes of an encoded private key for the algorithm.
+* Nsk: The length in bytes of an encoded private key for the algorithm
 * Reference: Where this algorithm is defined

 Initial contents: Provided in {{kem-ids}}